 “Hanky Swanky” specifically stood out to me because of the heavy ties to Hank Jones and his music.

-The concert was entertaining for viewers like me, but also encouraging to FSC jazz students like John Pirillo who plays lead trumpet.
+The concert was staged in historic venues entertaining for viewers like me, but also encouraging to FSC jazz students like John Pirillo who plays lead trumpet.